jlegendary/CPP-Practice-Programs/README.md

 	- Input word, output number of vowels.

 17. Reverse Number
 	- Input number, reverse the number.

+18. Circle
+	- Input center and a point on a circle, output circle's radius, diameter, circumference, and area.